ZandrXandr/Fezzer-2/README.md

 ----------NOTES-------------
-Currently FZ2 doesn't work as a build!
-Still in development!

 ----------TODO--------------
-Preloading trilesets and art objects so they aren't loaded on the fly every time you need new ones Level Editor (Need writing in FmbLib)
+Preloading trilesets and art objects so they aren't loaded on the fly every time you need new ones

+Level Editor (Need writing in FmbLib)

 Comment a bunch so people know what stuff is

 Optimize, obviously

 Trile Editor (Need writing in FmbLib)